birajdaranil675/birajdaranil675.github.io/content/en/docs/ModularMOM/metamodel/_index.md

 - Ability to easily upgrade customized solutions automatically on new release
 - Ability to build Industry specific solutions on top of the out-of-the-box
-- Ability for Partners to build solutions on top of the out-of-the-box Nagamalli, Ramesh (DI SW MOM R&D AI RI) 12 Modular MOM Metamodel Object & Field Usages
+- Ability for Partners to build solutions on top of the out-of-the-box

+## Object & Field Usages
-‘Usages’, as exist in Opcenter Ex Core, are a concept that allows for configuring some crosscutting feature functionality on Configurable Objects & Fields.
+‘Usages’, as exist in Opcenter Ex Core, are a concept that allows for configuring some cross cutting feature functionality on Configurable Objects & Fields.
 Examples of such features
 include:
 - Specify Object Category
 - Represent Special Fields